 #3 – Les Miserables

-Mommy Bear’s Opinion – I have not seen this movie yet.
+Mommy Bear’s Family Movie Review – I have not seen this movie yet.
 It just came out recently.
 People I have talk to that have seen it either really enjoyed it or really didn’t.
 The music is live and so it is not perfect but it adds to the emotions of the movie.
 The acting is wonderful and portrays the message very well.

 Summary – In 19th-century France, Jean Valjean, who for decades has been hunted by the ruthless policeman Javert after he breaks parole, agrees to care for factory worker Fantine’s daughter, Cosette.
 The fateful decision changes their lives forever.

 Mommy Bear’s Family Movie Review – Like many people, I have read the Hunger Games book series so I was excited and nervous for the movie to come out because I didn’t want the movie to ruin the book for me.
 I thought the movie was fantastic!
 The movie follows the book closely but it does not have every detail and there are a few differences between the two.
 Overall, I thought the directors did a great job at portraying the characters, scenes, costumes, etc as I imagined them to be when I was reading the books.
 Some people have asked whether or not the movie is too violent.
 Even though the movie is about children killing each other I didn’t think the violence was too gruesome or intense because you do not see all of the killing that is going on.
 The movie is from the perspective of the main girl, Katniss, so the deaths that are shown are the only ones that she sees; the other ones you only know about it because of the daily death count.
 I wouldn’t take my younger children to see it, but I do think it is appropriate for older children and adults.